vivaria/edisonrul.ing/README.md

     *   You can't Special Summon this card from the hand / Deck by another effect.
 *   The (1) Ignition Effect activates & resolves on the field.
     *   Discarding 1 LIGHT Monster to the Graveyard is a cost.
 This effect can't be activated while "Macro Cosmos" is active, since you can't pay the cost.
-    *   You can activate "Archlord Zerato's" effect even if "The Sanctuary in the Sky" is not on the field (and pay cost), but the effect will not resolve.
+    *   You can activate "Archlord Zerato"'s effect even if "The Sanctuary in the Sky" is not on the field (and pay cost), but the effect will not resolve.
     *   "The Sanctuary in the Sky" MUST be on the field to resolve this effect.
     *   You can activate this effect more than once per turn.